-The main distinguishing features (grown from ALGOL) are, each program was subdivided into blocks with one entry and one exit: functions, procedures but also if-then-else clauses, for, repeat-until and do-while loops.
+The main distinguishing feature (grown from ALGOL) is that, each program was subdivided into blocks with one entry and one exit.
+This was true not only for functions and procedures but also for if-then-else clauses, for, repeat-until and do-while loops.
 Functional entities needed to be identified and the problems to solve were subdivided into functions and procedures, where each subroutine implemented one of these functional units.
-Each subroutine had a well defined interface, i.e. (parameters to be passed of a given type) and it was even possible to have several programmers working on the same project, each one implementing a few procedures, and then stick them together to form a working program, which sometimes worked.
-To run a program (written in FORTRAN or PASCAL) a translator was used to produce machine-dependent code of a target computer, so the resulted binary code would only run on the single type of machine and unfortunately incompatible between compilers.
-To run the program on the other target machine at lease some adaptation and modification of the source code should have been done.
+Each subroutine had a well defined interface, i.e. (parameters of a given type to be passed) and it was even possible to have several programmers working on the same project, each one implementing a few procedures, and then sticking them together to form a working program, which most of the time worked.
+To run a program (written in FORTRAN or PASCAL) a translator was used to produce machine-dependent code of a target computer.
+The resulting binary code would only run on the single type of machine and unfortunately was incompatible between computers.
+To run this program on any other target machine at lease some adaptation and modification of the source code was needed to be carried out.

-Computers became more and more powerful, and memory and disk space became more cheaper, but software was still incredibly complex, huge and nonportable.
-It was the new software crisis, and in addition Internet changed the view of computing within a few years and most of todays computers are included in some network or another.
-Writing programs for a single type of CPU became too costly (now the cost lies on the software and not on the hardware side any more) and we needed a language whose "binary code" could run on any machine, even better: if it can be downloaded over the Internet and executed on any machine without the user being aware of the download process.
-Just as PASCAL was the miracle language that could solve all problems and solve them forever, JAVA and OOP is supposed to do the same for all future problems, so you recognise how important OOP is.
+Computers became more and more powerful, and memory and disk space became cheaper, but software was still incredibly complex, huge and non-portable.
+It was the new software crisis.
+In addition the Internet changed the view of computing within a short period and most of todays computers are included in some network or another.
+Writing programs for a single type of CPU became too costly (now the cost lies in the software and not on the hardware side any more) and we needed a language whose "binary code" could run on any machine.
+Even better, if it can be downloaded over the Internet and executed on any machine without the user being aware of the download process.
+Just as Pascal was the miracle language that could solve all problems and solve them forever, Jovo and OOP are supposed to do the same for all future problems; so you recognise how important OOP is.